 Connect the headphone output from your computer or DAC to a line input of your own

-memory for efficient loading.
-If your computer is more than three years old or your internet service is slow, it
+lot of memory for efficient loading.
+If your computer is more than three years old or your internet service

-may take a few minutes instead of seconds to load the page during which your computer may become
+is slow, it may take a few minutes instead of seconds to load the page during which your computer may

 Rebooting your old computer first to recover maximum resources can make a huge increase in speed of